-Any person who qualifies in one or more of the following categories is eligible for admission:
+Any person who qualifies in one or more of the following categories is eligible for general admission:

-- 1. A graduate of a senior high school accredited by its State Board of Education. - 2.
+- 1. A high school or home school graduate. - 2.
 A holder of a G.E.D.
 Certificate of high school equivalency. - 3.
-A student in good standing (no disciplinary action) who is transferring from an accredited college. - 4.
-A high school student who is at junior or senior status, or is enrolled in a gifted program and has permission from his or her principal.
-(Gifted students are required to provide a copy of IEP documentation to the Registrar's Office.) - 5.
-A student with evidence of completion of a home school program.
+A student in good standing who is transferring from another college. - 4.
+Person 18 years or older with the ability to benefit.